Requirements and Procedures

 - Please do not exceed two pages.
 Please use at least 10-pt font and include your name and date of birth on each page.

 - Copies of published articles or chapters, if applicable

 Review Process and Invitation to Interview

-Shortly after the December 1st deadline, the Clinical Psychology Doctoral Program faculty meet to review the applicants.
-This committee emphasizes academic accomplishment and potential (as reflected in GPA and GRE scores), and the applicant's fit with the program (as reflected by the personal essay and letters of recommendation).
+Shortly after the December 1 deadline, the Clinical Psychology Doctoral Program faculty meet to review the applicants.
+We consider academic accomplishment and potential (as reflected in GPA and GRE scores), and the applicant’s fit with the program (as reflected by the personal essay and letters of recommendation).
 With our flexible mentor model, we place great weight on an applicant’s fit with the research of the faculty members she or he identifies as preferred mentors on the program application.
 Please review the faculty section of the program website to see faculty interests and determine which faculty members are accepting applications for potential students.
-Those students who appear to be most promising are placed on the short list and invited to campus for group interviews (or phone or Skype interviews).
+Those students who appear to be most promising are placed on the short list and invited to campus for an in-person interview day in February or March.

 Following the interview, the admissions committee meets to decide on a final sorting of applicants.
 Students are either accepted, rejected, or placed on a wait list.
 Official letters are then sent to the applicants.